jsclec/Reinforcement_Learning/README.md

 Value prediction and iteration with Dynamic Programming:
 * Use DP to iteratively update value functions until they converge to a reasonable uncertainty

+REINFORCE with and without baseline:
+*

+SARSA with neural network function approximation:
+*